tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Cyclic sort: <br/> This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.
+        <strong>Cyclic sort:</strong> <br/> This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.
 The Cyclic Sort pattern iterates over the array one number at a time, and if the current number you are iterating is not at the correct index, you swap it with the number at its correct index
         <br/><br/>
         <ul>
             <li> Find the Missing Number (easy) </li>